JeremiahCheatham/Conways-Game-of-Life/Ruby-Gosu/README.md

 Escape - Quits the game.\
 R - Resets and randomises the board.\
 C - Clears the board.\
-Mouse Click - Toggles a cell on/off.\
+Mouse Click - Toggles a cell on/off.
-F - Prints the FPS to the console.